Presidential Grant Program

 The maximum grant term is one year.

-Examples of projects funded in 2015
+Examples of funded projects:

 - Exploration and implementation of accelerated degree programs